OWASP/www-chapter-kampala/index.md

 Stay tuned for upcoming events, educational resources, and opportunities to connect with like-minded individuals.
 Your participation is the key to our collective success.
 Let’s secure Uganda’s digital future, one step at a time.

+## What’s going to happen?
+To be announced via our OWASP Kampala Chapter Meetup Group (https://www.meetup.com/owasp-kampala-chapter/.
+We shall usually have a key note and 1-3 talks that related to information and application security.

+## Further Notes
+Anyone with an interest in our topics is welcome.
+All meetings are free and open.
+You do not have to be an OWASP member to attend.
+Referrals to this website or to individual meetings to colleagues or acquaintances are welcome.

+## Information about OWASP Kampala Chapter Events

 Join us on this exciting journey towards a more secure and resilient cybersecurity ecosystem in Uganda.
 Together, we can achieve great things in the world of application security and cybersecurity.

+## When?

+We will be running a Chapter Meetup every 2-3 months with the option to have additional events such as hands-on workshops.

+## Where?

+We will run a mix of in-person and virtual meetups.
+All our upcoming events are always announced on (https://www.meetup.com/owasp-kampala-chapter/

+## Call for Speakers and Volunteers

+We are looking for presentations for the next OWASP Kampala Chapter Events!
+Interested to give a presentation, conduct a training workshop or volunteer for us?
+Please contact us the OWASP Kampala Chapter.

+## Etiquette

+Please note that vendor pitches are not allowed, so please adhere to the OWASP Speaker Agreement and avoid marketing stunts.
+Also please ensure to remove your company logos from all but one “marketing” slide.
 Welcome to OWASP Kampala Chapter!

 ## Participation